kubevault/unsealer/README.md

 ## Contribution guidelines
 Want to help improve KubeVault?
 Please start [here](https://github.com/kubevault/docs/blob/master/docs/CONTRIBUTING.md).

----

-**KubeVault binaries collects anonymous usage statistics to help us learn how the software is being used and how we can improve it.
-To disable stats collection, run the operator with the flag** `--enable-analytics=false`.

----

 ## Acknowledgement
 This project started as a fork of [jetstack/vault-unsealer](https://github.com/jetstack/vault-unsealer).